By BVS Staff

 After compiling a list of all the colleges that offer masters in curriculum and instruction online and meet the above criteria, we then collected data in three categories:

 - Program Popularity: Out of all the education students, how many choose specifically to major in curriculum and instruction?
 In other words, how successful is the elementary teaching program at attracting graduate students to their degree over other education-focused options?
-To find out, we considered both the number of students who graduated with a master’s degree in curriculum and instruction in the 2016-16 school year as well as what percentage those students comprised of all education program graduates.
+To find out, we considered both the number of students who graduated with a master’s degree in curriculum and instruction in the most recent school year as well as what percentage those students comprised of all education program graduates.

 - Overall Strength in Education: How many different online education master’s degrees does the school offer?
 A large number indicates a college that is willing to devote a lot of time, resources, and faculty expertise to training future teachers through distance learning.